ldraney/az-trial-docs/days/day-2-bicep-actions.md

             --no-wait
 ```

-Check the Azure Portal or run `az group list -o table` to confirm it’s gone.
+Check the Azure Portal or run `az group list -o table` in the cloudshell to confirm it’s gone.
+You can also list resource groups with the workflow we created earlier.

 ---

-## **Next Steps**
+## **Next Steps**A
+We are still not quite ready to deploy our startup application.
+What we will try to accomplish tomorrow:
+- **Modularization and resource management**: We will use GitHub action artifacts, and environments, so that we can develop quickly without incurring unexpected costs.
 - **Explore Shared Responsibility**: As a one-man startup, it’s crucial to understand what Azure manages (like physical infrastructure) and what you manage (like OS patches, data protection).
-- **App Service with Container**: Tomorrow (Day 3), we’ll deploy a minimal architecture including a containerized web app or an Nginx-based setup.
+- **App Service with Container**: we’ll deploy a minimal architecture including a containerized web app or an Nginx-based setup.
 This will give us an internet-accessible endpoint to further test.
-- **Keep an Eye on Costs**: Always verify you’ve torn down resources you don’t need.
-Check your credit balance regularly in **Cost Management + Billing**.

 That’s it for **Day 2**!
 You’ve established a robust foundation for automated deployments, leveraging GitHub Actions, Bicep, and secure RBAC in Azure.
 Tomorrow, we’ll continue to build on this momentum with a more advanced environment.